Politics and Perseverance: Luigi Fresco’s 40 Years At The Helm Of Virtus Verona

 Formed in 1921, Virtus grew out of multi-sports club based in the eastern suburb of Borgo Venezia.
 True to the Latin translation of their name (meaning “virtue”), the club maintain a deep-rooted attachment to their community and pride themselves on their left-leaning foundations, identifying as anti-racist, anti-fascist, anti-sexist and anti-homophobic.
 The club sees its purpose extending far beyond the white lines of the football pitch and their success is measured not only in victories but in the social values they hold dear.

 The club operate a community trust (Vita Virtus) which is heavily involved in the integration of migrants in Verona, specialising in activities for young people and children.
-If proof of the club’s ethics were ever required, you need to look no further than first-team goalkeeper Shiek Sibi.
+If proof of the club’s ethics were ever required, you need to look no further than first-team goalkeeper Sheikh Sibi.
 The Gambian arrived in Verona via Lybia and Lampedusa and was given the opportunity to play football recreationally.
 It was here his talent was spotted and developed by Virtus’ coaching staff.

 Nowhere are the club’s politics more in evidence than on the curva.
 The ultra groups see themselves as renegades; an antidote to the traditionally rightward-looking politics of the city.
 The tifosi feel the rivalry with Hellas Verona fiercely, even refusing to watch their own team when Virtus were forced to relocate games to the Stadio Bentegodi in 2014.